 A flexible spending account (FSA) allows you to save up money for medical expenses.
 You can use this tax-advantaged fund to pay for costs like copays, deductibles and pharmaceuticals.
 For the most part, you have to spend the money in your FSA by the end of each year.
 However, the IRS allows you to keep a certain amount from year to year.
 This is called your “carryover.”
-In 2025, this carryover is $660.
+In 2026, this carryover is $680, up from $660 in 2025.

-For help with FSAs or any other financial planning concerns, consider working with a financial advisor.
+For help with all of your financial planning concerns, consider working with a financial advisor.

 A Flexible Spending Account (FSA) is a tax-advantaged account that you can use to save up money for healthcare costs.
 You can use the money in your FSA to pay for qualifying expenses like insurance copays, deductibles, prescription drugs, over-the-counter medication, medical devices and other out-of-pocket costs.
 Most notably, you can not use a flexible spending account to pay for insurance premiums.